There are plenty of decent, thoughtful, and romantic proposal ideas. And lots of dumb ones. Get the pros and cons here.

 Airplane Letters in the Sky

-If she likes: Attention, avionics
+If she likes: Attention, aviation

 Pros: Can be dramatic.
 Creates the sense that this is NEWS, something that everyone within a 3-mile radius must know about, and must know about now.
-Also, if you're truly daring and want to risk some pinpoint timing, you can combine this with any other proposal idea and use it as the punch line for when you're ready to ask the question, "will you marry me.".
+Also, if you’re truly daring and want to risk some pinpoint timing, you can combine this with any other proposal idea and use it as the punch line for when you’re ready to ask the question, “Will you marry me?”

 Cons: There's risk.
 Do you know precisely when this will happen?
 Are you absolutely convinced you can get her outdoors at the right place at the right time in the right weather...and that the pilot spells the right name?